The IFMA Constitution (updated 3/16) can be viewed below or downloaded here [PDF].

 In between meetings of the IFMA Executive Committee or Vice Presidents Bureau, the President shall act for IFMA as necessary.
 If the action specifically involves a Continent or one of the IFMA Commissions, the President shall consult beforehand the President of such Continent or the Chairman of the Commission concerned about the action to be taken.
 If not practical to give advance notice, he must inform the Continent or Commission concerned as soon as practical.
 Actions other than normal routine will be reported to the Executive Committee for approval.

-The Executive Committee shall consist of the President, nine (9) Vice Presidents, the General Secretary, Treasurer, eighteen (18) members, who shall be elected as representatives of the different Continents, as set out below.
+The Executive Committee shall consist of the President, nine (9) Vice Presidents, the General Secretary, Treasurer, eighteen (18) members, who shall be elected as representatives of the different Continents, as set out below and three (3) additional members.
 The Executive Committee shall also consist of one (1) representative each from the Youth Commission, Female Commission, Technical Commission, Ethics Commission and Medical Commission.
 Each member of the Executive Committee shall belong to a different National Association, except only that the President, the General Secretary, Treasurer, and additional members may belong to an Association which may also have a Vice President on the Executive Committee, provided that in no case shall it ever be possible for any one Association to have more than four (4) members on the Executive Committee.
 Each National Association shall have only one vote on the Executive Committee of IFMA.
 All commissions can be represented by a single member for each commission.
 In compliance with the Olympic Principle of gender equality, the composition of the Executive Committee shall comprise of a minimum of 8 women members.

 C. Duties of the Executive Committee

 - To observe the Articles and Rules.
 To make decisions in case of emergency and where necessary to put such decisions into effect, such decisions and actions to be reported to the next Congress for approval.